-A narratively driven 2D side-scroller puzzle adventure game that was built in Unity for an academic project at Simon Fraser University.
-The game is about 2 employees, Anthony and Theo, that were sent to infiltrate a rival company, Melon Corp.
+A narratively driven 2D side-scroller puzzle adventure game about 2 employees, Anthony and Theo, that were sent to infiltrate a rival company, Melon Corp.
 However, both believe to be working alone and are unaware of the other.
 The player plays as each character in their respective chapters, before playing as both in the final chapter.
 The goal of this project was adapting a script into an interactive medium.

 Play the game↗ or check out the walkthrough!↗

-I focused on creating environments that reflected on the game’s lore to immerse the player into the story.
-The building I was responsible for is described as a high-tech controlling company so backgrounds were drawn to reflect that through the use of colour, props, and NPC dialogue.
-Security cameras are generously placed, except to people in power.
-Additionally, interactable props were used as hints for puzzles players needed to solve.
+There was a focus on creating environments that reflected on the game’s lore to increase the games's immersion into the story.
+The area I was responsible for is described as a high-tech controlling company, which was reflected through the use of colour, props, and NPC interactions.
+Security cameras are generously placed throughout the building, except for the people in power.
+Additionally, interactable props were used as hints for the puzzles players needed to solve.

 I created the dialogue system to included profile pictures, variable text size, and colour to make moments more memorable and give more character to the NPCs.
 NPC dialogue changed depending on story progression to increase immersion and reward players for exploration.
 Dialogue focused on conveying the workplace atmosphere and reactions to story beats.
 Since Chapter 1 and Chapter 2 takes place simultaneosly, dialogue reflected changes from both sides of the story.